 All A-G courses are transferable to other public schools, and meet the rigorous requirements for admission to both the UC and state university systems.
 Parents receive notification of course transferability in student recruitment and student enrollment materials, which are available in both English and Spanish.
-Alliance Leichtman-Levine college counselors also work closely with students and families to ensure that they are well aware of requirements and where each child stands in relation to those requirements, including any gaps or needs in case they transfer out.
+McKinzie college counselors also work closely with students and families to ensure that they are well aware of requirements and where each child stands in relation to those requirements.
 Our counselors work along students to create a 4-year plan and ensure they meet all of the A-G requirements and graduation requirements.
 Parents are informed about these requirements through workshops and individual meetings.